Wolfgang von Trips: Formula One and sports car driver career

-In 1961 von Trips established a go-kart race track in Kerpen, Germany.
+In 1961, von Trips established a go-kart race track in Kerpen, Germany.
 The track was later leased by Rolf Schumacher, whose sons, Michael and Ralf, made their first laps there.
+In the words of a 2007 German documentary film about von Trips, "If he had won then, he would have become as famous as Michael Schumacher later was – it would have been a kind of second miracle in Bern!"